 Dance USA Emerging Leader 2009

 Michele Brangwen is a dancer, choreographer and filmmaker, whose performing ensemble specializes in dance to live music, the commissioning of new music for dance, and the incorporation of musicians into the visual stage imagery.
 Ms. Brangwen’s work has been presented in New York at the Mark Morris Dance Center; the Dance Theatre of Harlem Sunday Matinee Concert Series, The Village Zendo Arts; the Shapeshifter Lab, and Creative Women New York; at Lutkin Hall in Chicago by the International Society of Improvised Music; and in venues throughout Texas, including the Cullen Theater, Wortham Center; Stude Concert Hall, Moores Opera House, DiverseWorks Artspace, and Barnevelder Theater.
 She created the film Get Outside in collaboration with composer Tim Hagans, filmmaker Yunuen Perez Vertti, and the Norrbotten Big Band, in Sweden in 2008.
 In December 2009 her company premiered Get Outside, a live full-length work that included the film, in two cities in Sweden.
 Her Black Rain, a work created in collaboration with composer Thomas Helton, was featured at the Hobby Center as part of FOTOFEST’s 2006 International Biennial dedicated to the themes of the Earth and Artists Responding to Violence.
 Her dance films have been shown in Naples and Rome as part of Il Coreografo Elettronico; Long Island Film Festival; Amelia Earhart Birthday Centennial Celebration; Regional Arts Center; and on KUHT, Houston's PBS affiliate.
 She has been commissioned by International Women's History Month in New York and awarded grants for her choreography from the Cultural Arts Council of Houston.
-She created, curated and produced two seasons of ARTCAST, an Internet TV Series on YouTube that features new dance, music and film from multiple cities.
+She created, curated and produced three seasons of ARTCAST, an Internet TV Series on YouTube that features new dance, music and film from multiple cities.
 ARTCAST was designed to put non-commercial artistic content on the web and to link both audiences and artists in multiple cities.
+She hosts FLY OVER THE GROOVE, the Michele Brangwen Dance Ensemble's podcast.

 A native of New York, Ms. Brangwen trained at The Martha Graham Center for Contemporary Dance and with noted ballet teacher Nancy Bielski at the David Howard School.
 Her choreography blends classical, modern, and avant-garde dance elements in innovative contexts.
 Ms. Brangwen’s artistic vision is centered on exploring the physical and emotional connectedness of dancers and musicians in performance.